UCL/scikit-surgerydocker/.docs/source/basic_commands.rst

 .. code:: bash

+    # First step is to run the container which you will stop below.
+    # The following command will keep busybox container running for 10 seconds
+    docker run -d busybox sleep 10
-    # To find the ID of the container to stop
+    # Second step is to find the ID of the container to stop
     docker ps
     # To stop the container
     docker stop <container_ID>